 If you’re not comfortable working with embed codes and would like an easy way to customize your widget, using a Twitter plugin is a smart decision.

-The best Twitter plugins come with tons of features to help you tweak your Twitter widget’s design.
-For instance, you can click a few settings to match the widget to your site’s theme and branding.
+Using a plugin, you can even tweak your Twitter widget’s design.
+For example, you can click a few settings to match the widget to your site’s theme and branding.